 One of the most bizarre typosquatting cases occurred in the early 2000s when Microsoft delivered a cease-and-desist order to Canadian teen, Mike Rowe, after he thought it would be funny to add soft to the end of his part-time website design business' domain name, MikeRoweSoft, and then initially refused to change it.

 More recently, typosquatting has been used to spread so-called ‘fake news’ by presenting false news stories in links that at first glance appear to be from legitimate news outlets.
 This is only made more dangerous by social media, where this kind of information is often enough to go viral, spreading the links to potentially millions of users.
+Typosquatting can also be used to damage people’s or brands’ reputations for political purposes – for example, during the 2020 US election, a report found more than 500 typosquatted domains related to candidates.
+Similar threats were identified ahead of the 2024 US election, and online misinformation continues to be a major concern for governments around the world.

 How does typosquatting work?

 Typosquatting is actually a relatively simple process.
-The Cybersquatters will go after likely typos for the website in question, common misspellings and other slight variations on an existing domain name.
+The cybersquatters will go after likely typos for the website in question, common misspellings and other slight variations on an existing domain name.
 This might mean adding a hyphen here or repeating a character there, but the end result is the creation of a typosquatting site that’s close enough to a real domain name to pick up a high volume of web traffic.

 But on a lighter note, the power of sloppy typing can be used for good.
 The charity site c.uk makes use of wildcard subdomains to pick up a large volume of mistyped .co.uk domains and showcases a wide range of real worthwhile causes that visitors can then donate to.

 Unfortunately, the answer to this question is yes, and no. Obviously, phishing and malware scams are crimes, but simply registering an available domain isn’t illegal.
-However, there maybe be some legal repercussions if consumers could potentially be duped or confused by a domain very similar or almost identical to an existing name or trademark.
+However, there may be some legal repercussions if consumers could potentially be duped or confused by a domain very similar or almost identical to an existing name or trademark.
 In other words, the law is on your side if any typosquatting cases constitute trademark infringement.

 Of course, the law depends on your physical location.
 While the US has specific legislation in the form of the Anticybersquatting Consumer Protection Act (ACPA) of 1999, in the UK, typosquatting can only be countered via existing trademark and intellectual property law.